 Regional Arts Fund (RAF) grants support sustainable cultural development in regional and remote communities in Australia with an emphasis on increasing arts access in disadvantaged, very remote and Indigenous communities.

-Regional Arts Fund grants are funded by the Australian Government and managed by the Northern Territory's Department of Arts and Museums.
+Regional Arts Fund grants are funded by the Australian Government and managed by the Northern Territory's Department of Tourism and Culture.

 All grant applications are made online using Grants Tracker.

 This fund supports Australia's arts and culture in regional and remote Australia by:

 - encouraging and supporting sustainable economic, social and cultural development

 - developing partnerships for financial or in-kind support

 - developing audiences and broadening community engagement with the arts